dustinfarris/django-ember-authentication/README.md

 majority of the work for you, really your only responsibility is the check the username and password (which Django has helpers for as well).

-"Session"
+### Session

-A challenge that came up every way I tried this was preserving the "current user" after successful authentication.
+A challenge I encountered every way I tried this was preserving the "current user" after successful authentication.
 Since the current user is really just a manifestation of the current session, I decided to call the resource "session" which, in my Ember implementation, has user properties.
-If this sounds confusing it will make more sense when you look at the code.
+If this sounds confusing it will make sense when you look at the code.

 The session is its own resource, with its own route mapping and controller.
 On the server side, Django responds to three HTTP methods at the /session/ endpoint: GET, POST, and DELETE.
 GET gets the